datashaman/phpcheck/README.md

     OK (Checks: 13, Iterations: 120006, Failures: 0, Errors: 0)

+The above output is from _10000_ iterations per check.
+The heavy use of generators throughout the architecture ensures low memory usage throughout the run process despite large numbers of iterations.

 ## storage of results

 `PHPCheck` stores results of check execution in the `.phpcheck` folder of the project.

-You should add that to your `.gitignore` file.
+You should add the folder to your `.gitignore` file.

 When `PHPCheck` finds an error or failure, it will retry the defective arguments first before going onto regular iterations with new arguments.

 If you wish to ignore the previous defects and run through new iterations only, use `--no-defects` or `-d`.

+## todo

+All todo items have been captured as [issues](https://github.com/datashaman/phpcheck/issues).